 BIOGRAPHY

-I will join Stanford as a postdoctoral scholar advised by Prof. Emily B. Fox in the summer of 2025.
-Subsequently, I will join MBZUAI Statistics and Data Science as a tenure-track assistant professor in the fall of 2026.
+I am currently a postdoctoral scholar at Stanford advised by Prof. Emily B. Fox.
+Subsequently, I will join MBZUAI Department of Statistics and Data Science and Department of Machine Learning as a tenure-track assistant professor in the fall of 2026.

 Publications